Stage 3 Draft / February 6, 2023

 This method performs the following steps when called:

-2. If next is false, throw a TypeError exception.
+2. If accumulator is done, throw a TypeError exception.

 1. Let accumulator be initialValue.